berensp/berensp.github.io/_posts/2022-05-06-cut-flowers.md

 At the end of the day, causal inference is difficult stuff (because the world is complex and there are confounding variables, etc.), so when there's a situation in which:
 1. you'd expect a deterioration...
-2. BUT there's a response lag...
+2. *but* there's a response lag...
-3. AND the bulletproof multivariate regression analysis is lacking to prove it
+3. *and* the bulletproof multivariate regression analysis to prove it is lacking

 ...then you can casually (smugly) offer, "Well, this certainly sounds like a classic 'cut flowers' dynamic."